labcontrol-data/rlc-oscillator/README.md

 About
 ============

-This page provides information about the project developed in Labcontrol called ["Shaking table with MR-damper."](http://www.anvargas.com/blog/mrdamper.html)  Experiments were carried out in practice in a laboratory testbed, and the data contained in this Github repository were collected in those experiments.
+This page provides information about the project developed in Labcontrol called ["Deadbeat condition for the control design of RLC Oscillator."](http://www.anvargas.com/blog/rlcoscillator.html)  Experiments were carried out in practice in a laboratory testbed, and the data contained in this Github repository were collected in those experiments.

 [![DOI](https://zenodo.org/badge/330236633.svg)](https://zenodo.org/badge/latestdoi/330236633)